ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 > The object does not have the attribute.

 #### SyntaxError
-An error that occurs when the line of code we've written can't be read by the computer because it doesn't match the computer's expectation for the programming language's grammar.
+An error occurs when the line of code we've written can't be read by the computer because it doesn't match the computer's expectation for the programming language's grammar.

 > Usually, unclosed parentheses will cause a SyntaxError on the **next** line of *code*.
 But depending on your code, unclosed parentheses can actually manifest as other kinds of errors.
 For example, if it was actually the _last_ line that had a missing close-parentheses, you would still get a syntax error, but it would read "**unexpected EOF while parsing**".
 EOF stands for "end of file" and "parsing" is a fancy word for "reading", so "unexpected EOF while parsing" means that Python encountered the end of the file before it expected to.
 So, **when you get an error on a line that looks okay, learn to quickly check for unclosed parentheses on the line of *code* before**.